Adele Neuhauser

 Adele Neuhauser (born 17 January 1959 in Athens, Greece) is an Austrian actress.
 She began her career as a theater actress.
-Later she also worked for television and cinema.
+Later she also worked in television and cinema.
 She is a member of the Akademie des Österreichischen Films.

 Life

 Adele Neuhauser was born in Athens but moved at the age of four with her family from Greece to Vienna, where she grew up.
-Her mother left the family with Neuhauser's half-brother and Neuhauser and her brother stayed with their Greek father George.
+Her mother left the family with Neuhauser's half-brother, and Neuhauser and her brother stayed with their Greek father George.
 Later she grew up alone with him.
-At the age of ten she cut her wrist and until the age of twentyone she tried several times more to commit suicide.
+At the age of ten she cut her wrist, and until the age of 21 she tried several times more to commit suicide.